adfinis-forks/openbao-plugins/secrets/consul/README.md

-# OpenBao Plugin: Nomad Secrets Backend
+# OpenBao Plugin: Consul Secrets Backend

 This is a standalone backend plugin for use with [OpenBao](https://www.github.com/openbao/openbao).
-This plugin generates Nomad ACL tokens dynamically based on pre-existing Nomad ACL policies.
+This plugin generates Consul ACL tokens dynamically based on pre-existing Consul ACL policies.

 ## Quick Links
 - [Docs](docs/readme.md)